 Hunt starts for massive bell in Myanmar river

-YANGON, Myanmar (AP) — A team of divers is trying to retrieve a bronze bell that has been lying for centuries at the confluence of three rivers south of Myanmar's old capital, Yangon.
+YANGON, Myanmar (AP) — Divers attached to safety ropes have plunged into waters south of Myanmar’s old capital as part of renewed efforts to retrieve a bronze bell that has been lying for centuries at the confluence of three rivers.

-The 270 ton bell, believed to be one of the largest ever cast, was made on the order of King Dhammazedi in 1476 and donated to the revered Shwedagon pagoda.
-In the early 1600s, it was stolen by Portuguese despot Philip de Brito.
-The vessel carrying the historic treasure sank where the Yangon and Bago rivers meet the Pazundaung creek.
+The 270-ton bell, believed to be one of the largest ever cast, was made on the order of King Dhammazedi in 1476 and donated to the revered Shwedagon pagoda.
+In the early 1600s, it was stolen by Portuguese despot Philip de Brito, but his rickety vessel sank where the Yangon and Bago rivers meet the Pazundaung creek.

-Private and foreign groups have tried unsuccessfully to retrieve the bell in the past.
-Buried deep beneath the mud, they have been deterred in part by murky waters and torrential currents.
+Private and foreign groups have for years been trying to retrieve the historic treasure.
+Believed to be buried deep beneath heavy silt, they have been deterred in part by murky waters and torrential currents.